petesramek/microservices-vs-virtual-actors/docs/17-known-limitations.md

 The strongest comparison dimension in this project is state ownership.

-The scenarios are designed to make questions visible:
+The scenarios are designed to make these questions visible:

 - Who owns inventory state?
 - Who protects the inventory invariant?